Deploying overseas does not have to be to a combat zone

 |0

-This work, Deploying overseas does not have to be to a combat zone, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deploying overseas does not have to be to a combat zone, by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT